Grasso misses weight, bout with Gadelha canceled at UFC 246 - WHIZ News

 Because Gadelha made weight at 115 1/2 pounds, the weight difference between the competitors was too big to allow the fight to go on with a financial penalty for Grasso (11-3).
 Strawweight fighters must be only 3 pounds apart at the weigh-in to allow such a consideration, according to the commission.

+“I worked so hard for this and I was so excited to put in a show for you all tomorrow,” Gadelha wrote on her Instagram page.
+“We will run it back!”

-Gadelha (17-4) fought for the strawweight title in 2016.
+Gadelha (17-4), who was slightly favored over Grasso by oddsmakers, fought for the strawweight title in 2016.
 The Brazilian veteran has won four of her six bouts since, including a victory over Randa Markos last July in Las Vegas in her most recent action.

 Grasso also missed weight for a bout against Markos in August 2017.
 She has lost two of her last three fights, including a decision loss to Carla Esparza last September in her native Mexico.

-UFC 246 is headlined by Conor McGregor’s return to the cage against Donald “Cowboy” Cerrone in a welterweight bout.
+UFC 246 is topped by Conor McGregor’s return to the cage against Donald “Cowboy” Cerrone in a welterweight bout.
+Both headliners easily made the 170-pound limit, and no other fighters missed weight.

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports